lordkrandel/ahk_library/README.md

 What
 ------------------------

-An Autohotkey_L [http://l.autohotkey.net/] stand-alone library.
+An Autohotkey_L [http://l.autohotkey.net/] stand-alone library

-The only external requirement is a valid JSON-js [https://github.com/douglascrockford/JSON-js] javascript source file for the lib_JSON
+The only external requirement is a valid JSON-js [https://github.com/douglascrockford/JSON-js] json2.js javascript source file for the lib_JSON

+Start having a look at examples.ahk

 Why